-Environmental impact:
+7. Environmental impact

 The physical appearance of a place has a significant bearing on resident satisfaction with their neighbourhoods and communities.
 Pride in Walsall makes a clear commitment to improving the cleanliness of neighbourhoods.
-The new operating model will also help to improve our responsiveness to local issues around the physical appearance of local areas.
+The new operating model will also help to improve the Council's responsiveness to local issues around the physical appearance of local areas.